See the red heart of Australia and the country's largest gold mine.

 - Visit the Gold Rush ghost towns

-Top things to do in Kalgoorlie-Boulder
+Things to do and top attractions in Kalgoorlie-Boulder

 Go on a driving adventure